bevry/projectz/README.md

 ### Automatically

-To make projectz more automatic, we recommended adding this command to your build tool, whatever that is.
+To make projectz more automatic, we recommended adding the direct command to your build tool.

 If you don't use a build tool, but do use npm, then you can add the following to your project's `package.json` file: